Susita National Park (Hippos) was a Hellenistic city on a hill of the Golan Heights overlooking the Sea of Galilee.

 What does Sussita / Hippos mean?

 Hippos and Sussita mean the same thing, just in different languages.
 Hippos (Greek) and Sussita (Aramaic) mean horse.
 But we do not know why the city received its name.
 One theory I found mentions the form of the ridge and its resemblance to a saddle.
-Another site mentioned that the ridge’s form is similar to a horse’s head and neck.
+Another site mentioned that the ridge’s form resembles a horse’s head and neck.
 Both theories are similar to the way that nearby Gamla received its name.

 Founded as a polis by the name Antioch of Hippos during the Seleucids, the city is named after the Greek word for horse, Hippos, and a common name of Seleucid monarchs, Antiochus.
 In the 3rd-century Mosaic of Rehob, the site is known by its Aramaic name, Sussita, a word meaning “horse” in the feminine gender, while the Arabic name, Qal‘at al-Ḥiṣn or Qal‘at al-Ḥuṣn, has been used by the country’s Arab inhabitants, meaning, “Fortress of the Horse/Stallion”.
 Other names include the alternate spelling Hippus, a Latinized version of the Greek name.
 The precise reason why the city received this name is unknown.